Sarajvega/ada-notes/topics/16_Intro_to_Git.md

 - Before moving changes from the staging area to a commit
 - After making a commit to witness the changes in the staging area disappearing

 The command `$ git diff` outputs a summary of all changes in the local changes area.
 Use before moving changes from local area to staging are, seeing what changes you've written and deleted since last commit.
+The git diff command is often used along with `git status` and `git log` to analyze the current state of a Git repo.

+`git diff --color-words`: special mode for highlighting changes

 Git commands that need to present more than a screensworth of data often show their results using a program called less.
 Scroll up/down with arrows or k/j.
 Spacebar to scroll by one page. b to scroll up by one page and q to exit.